-Comparing the representations by means of the operations of implication and biimplication presented in Sections 2 and 3, respectively, we can easily come to a conjecture that other ordering-like quantum logic concepts can be redefined along a similar line eventually bringing us to a new modelling and proper semantics of quantum logic.
+Comparing the representations by means of the operations of implication and bi-implication presented in Sections 2 and 3, respectively, we can easily come to a conjecture that other ordering-like quantum logic, concepts can be redefined along a similar line, eventually bringing us to a new modeling and proper semantics of quantum logic.

 The first concept we should check on is of course the orthogonality.
 We say that elements a and b of an ortholattice are orthogonal and we write $a \perp b$ iff $a \leq b^{\perp}$.
-This definition which we can read off from the algebra of projectors from the Hilbert space is perfectly suited for a representation of orthologic and ortholattices proper.^{1,14-16} For, we can rather straightforwardly impose particular conditions on the orthogonality which give us the soundness as well as the completeness of the representation, the orthoframe, the canonical model, the finite model property and the decidability.
+This definition, which we can read off from the algebra of projectors from the Hilbert space, is perfectly suited for a representation of orthologic and ortholattices proper (Goldblatt, 1984; Dishkant, 1972; Nishimura, 1980, 1993; Tamura, 1988).
+For, we can rather straightforwardly impose particular conditions on the orthogonality which give us the soundness as well as the completeness of the representation, the orthoframe, the canonical model, the finite model property, and the decidability.

-Not so when we add the orthomodularity condition to orthologic (ortholattices), i.e. when we deal with quantum logic (the orthomodular lattices).
-It is then possible to represent the logic by means of conditions imposed on the frame but not by means of the conditions of the first order imposed on the above orthogonality (which appears as the relation of accessibility in the Kripkean, i.e. modal approach) as proved by Goldblatt.1 Thus it is still not known whether there is a class of orthoframes which determines the logic.^{1,6,17}
+This is not so when we add the orthomodularity condition to orthologic (ortholattices), i.e., when we deal with quantum logic (the orthomodular lattices).
+It is then possible to represent the logic by means of conditions imposed on the frame, but not by means of the conditions of the first order imposed on the above orthogonality (which appears as the relation of accessibility in the Kripkean, i.e., modal approach) as proved by Goldblatt (1984).
+Thus it is still not known whether there is a class of orthoframes which determines the logic (Goldblatt, 1974; 1984; Minari, 1987).

-However, we can approach the whole problem from the "equational side" picking up another relation which is not orthogonal but, let us say, orthogonal-like relation.
+However, we can approach the whole problem from the "equational side," picking up another relation which is not orthogonal but, let us say, orthogonal-like.

-The guideline for the new orthogonal-like relation is the equation $a = b^{\perp}$ instead of the inequation $a \leq b^{\perp}$.
-The new relation does not follow the algebra of projectors but the algebra of YES-NO linear subspaces and their orthocomplements.
-It is given in a set-theoretic way and it is weaker than (i.e. it follows from) MacLaren's orthogonality.18 We shall call it the YES-NO relation since it perfectly corresponds to YES-NO quantum experiments.
+The guideline for the new orthogonal-like relation is the equation $a=b^{\perp}$ instead of the inequation $a\leqslant b^{\perp}$.
+The new relation does not follow the algebra of projectors, but the algebra of YES-NO linear subspaces and their orthocomplements.
+It is given in a set-theoretic way and it is weaker than (i.e., it follows from) MacLaren's (1965) orthogonality.
+We shall call it the YES-NO relation, since it perfectly corresponds to YES-NO quantum experiments.

-Let us start establishing our representation (semantics) by introducing the YES-NO quantum frame and the YES-NO relation for the algebraic unified quantum logic.
+Let us start by establishing our representation (semantics) by introducing the YES-NO quantum frame and the YES-NO relation for algebraic unified quantum logic.

-Definition 4.1. $\mathcal{F} = \langle X, \ominus \rangle$ is a YES-NO quantum frame iff X is a non-empty set, the carrier set of \mathcal{F} , and \ominus is a YES-NO relation, i.e. $\ominus \subseteq X \times X$ is symmetric and intransitive.
+Definition 4.1. $\mathscr{F} = \langle X, \ominus \rangle$ is a YES-NO quantum frame iff X is a nonempty set, the carrier set of \mathscr{F} , and \ominus is a YES-NO relation, i.e., $\ominus \subseteq X \times X$ is symmetric and intransitive.